 - self-care practices

-3. Establish Complete Transparency
+Step 3: Establish Complete Transparency in the Relationship

 Transparency is essential for restoring trust.